Watch Now: Video critical of Gov. Stitt's handling of COVID-19 making the rounds

 Stitt has said he will not enact a statewide mask mandate in part because he doesn’t believe it is enforceable and is a decision that should be left to local entities.

-The Oklahoma Project’s website said it is inspired but not affiliated with The Lincoln Project.
+The Oklahoma Project’s website says the group is inspired by but not affiliated with The Lincoln Project.
 Formed in 2019 by Republicans, The Lincoln Project worked to get President Donald Trump defeated in his bid for reelection.

-Ezelle said she could not disclose the group’s membership, only to say it is a growing group of Oklahomans interested in seeing a different direction for the state.
+Ezelle said she could not disclose the group’s membership, but she said it is a growing group of Oklahomans who are interested in seeing a different direction for the state.

 She said Stitt has already shown a willingness to speak out against those who criticize him.